stelauconseil/mdoc-web-verifier/README.md

 A single-page **Progressive Web App (PWA)** that implements ISO 18013-5 mobile Driver's License (mDL) reader functionality directly in the browser using Web Bluetooth.
 It scans QR codes, connects over BLE, establishes a secure session, and exchanges encrypted mDL data.

-This project is intentionally self-contained: everything lives in a single `index.html` file (HTML, CSS, and JavaScript).
-No build step is required. **Install it as an app** for offline access and native-like experience!
+This project is intentionally self-contained and has **no build step**.
+The UI lives in `index.html` and the logic is organized into small feature files under `js/`. **Install it as an app** for offline access and a native-like experience!

 ## Features